So Type 2 Diabetes Can Be Reversed?

 Medicines | Common Pharmaceuticals and Natural Alternatives

-During the early phases of diabetes treatment, it may be necessary to take pharmaceutical medications to maintain your blood glucose in a healthy range.
+During the early phases of a diabetes diagnosis and diabetes treatment, it may be necessary to take diabetes medication to maintain your blood sugar levels in a healthy range.

-Metformin is the most widely prescribed oral medication to treat type 2 diabetes, but one of the most powerful evidence-based natural alternatives are Indian gooseberries, known as amla.
+Metformin is one of the most widely prescribed diabetes medications to treat type 2 diabetes, but one of the most powerful evidence-based natural alternatives is Indian gooseberries, known as amla.

-Amla berries can lower your blood glucose as much as the leading medications, and has potent cholesterol and blood pressure lowering effects as well.
+Amla berries can lower your blood sugar levels as much as the leading medications and has potent cholesterol and blood pressure lowering effects as well.
 The best part?
-Unlike pharmaceutical medications, these berries have zero side effects.
+Unlike pharmaceutical diabetes medication, these berries have zero side effects.

 Myth busting: If there’s medication for diabetes, why should I change my lifestyle and diet around?

-Medications for diabetes only treat the symptoms, not the underlying causes.
-Until you can reverse insulin resistance and become insulin sensitive again, you will still be at risk for the complications of diabetes.
+Diabetes medication only treats the symptoms (elevated blood sugar levels), not the underlying causes.
+Until you can reverse insulin resistance, regain blood sugar control, and become insulin sensitive again, you will still be at risk for the complications of diabetes.

 Gastric Bypass or Bariatric Surgery | A Last Resort